Rails Resources

 to the end of the prefix name.
 For example, if you have this in your routes:

-resources :cats, only: [:index]
+resources :dogs, only: [:index]

-Then rake routes -c cats
+Then rails routes -c dogs

 should give you: